Ti-Ming/hello-world/README.md

 # hello-world
-this is a toutorial repository
+this is a tutorial repository